 Some lenders buck this trend and offer interest rates on their unsecured auto loans that can compete with that of secured car loans.
 For example, LightStream offers extremely low-interest rates if you have good or excellent credit and a stable income.

 As with any loan, compare multiple lenders to get the lowest interest rate possible.

 4. Not limited to the vehicle value

 “My tip is always to borrow a little more than you need to purchase the vehicle,” says Robert Campbell, an analyst at WithumSmith+Brown, an accounting and consulting firm.
 He adds, “I always figure I need a few hundred dollars of the extra do-it-yourself type of repairs.”

 My tip is always to borrow a little more than you need to purchase the vehicle,” “

 This is especially a good idea if you’re buying a fixer-upper.
 Also, keep in mind that you’ll need to cover the cost of sales tax and registration.
 Be sure to borrow enough to pay for those.

 5. The loan isn’t as easy to get

 Secured car loans are easy to get because there’s little risk involved.
-In fact, some auto lenders are more than happy to lend to people who have defaulted in the past.
-That’s because they know they can charge a high interest rate and repossess the car if the borrower ends up not being able to make the payments.
+Some auto lenders are more than happy to lend to people who have defaulted in the past.
+That’s because they know they can charge a high-interest rate and repossess the car if the borrower ends up not being able to make the payments.